MicrosoftDocs/mesh-docs/mesh/overview.md

 ## Next steps

-Get started with the Microsoft Mesh for Teams:
+Get started with Avatars for Teams:

    > [!div class="nextstepaction"]
    > [Get Started with the Microsoft Mesh](get-started.md)